 "The ad agencies have a mission and an imperative to bring to their clients news of what’s going on in the marketplace," Francese says. " And so, inevitably, they segment the American populations into various groups.
 The necessity to do that means that they sit around and they come up with names."

-The generation currently being born and growing up—the term Generation Z is often used as a placeholder—doesn't have 20 years of data to work with yet, nor do they have much consumer value.
-But they will soon, and when that happens, ad agencies will have a perfectly work-shopped label ready to slap on spending reports and style section columns.
+The generation currently being born and growing up—the term Generation Z has often been used as a placeholder, though the Pew Research Center recently redefined them as Post-Millennials—is just beginning to acquire consumer value, and will become more powerful in the coming years.
+When that happens, ad agencies will have a perfectly workshopped label ready to slap on spending reports and style section columns.

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at firstname.lastname@example.org.